Fuad Salihović

-Fuad Salihović (Фуад Салиховић; born 2 November 1985) is a Serbian football midfielder.
+Fuad Salihović (Фуад Салиховић; born 2 November 1985) is a Serbian footballer who plays as a midfielder.

 Career

 Born in Novi Pazar, Salihović played with FK Javor Ivanjica in the Second League of FR Yugoslavia before joining once a usual participant in the Yugoslav First League, FK Sarajevo, then playing in the Premier League of Bosnia and Herzegovina.
 Next he returned to Serbia and played with FK Radnički Niš and FK BASK before joining FK Novi Pazar where he will play 4 seasons, except half season on loan in Iran with F.C.
 Aboomoslem.
 He will play again with Javor in 2011, this time in the Serbian SuperLiga, and later will change several clubs such as FK Rudar Kostolac, BASK again, and FK Jošanica.
 During the winter break of the 2014–15 season he will join Serbian second-level side FK Moravac Mrštane after spending the previous half-season with FK Goražde, at time at the top of the First League of the Federation of Bosnia and Herzegovina, one of two second levels in Bosnia.